O957/O957/decisions/github_issue_prepare_repository.md

 # Preparing Repository for Production

-_This document contains the contents of a common issue that the author makes on his repositories call Prepare Repository For Production._
+_This document contains the contents of a common issue that the author makes on his repositories called Prepare Repository For Production._

 This issue covers the following:

-* Proper `pyproject.toml` edits.
+* Proper `poetry` file `pyproject.toml` exists:
   * `name`
   * `version`
   * `description`